kaazii/zendesk-coding-challenge/README.md

 This is my submission for the 2022 Zendesk Coding Challenge.
 I chose to use Node.js to further challenge my self because it's not something that I'm very familiar with.

 # Brief Overview
 Zendesk is a company that focuses on customer service.
-From my understanding, if you have a domain with zendesk, customers can submit tickets with issues that they may be facing.
+From my understanding, if you have a domain with Zendesk, customers can submit tickets with issues that they may be facing.
 That's where their API comes in.
 I created my own domain and populated it with dummy tickets.
 Then, I use their API to fetch those tickets and allow users to interact with them on a basic level.

 # Task
 For this challenge, I needed to become familiar with the Zendesk API.
 The requirements are pretty straight forward: